 The buoy was redeployed by the Multrasalvor 3 on 12 November 2015.
 To ensure recovery of water level data a new WLR without acoustic communication was deployed on 18 December 2015 together with the buoy.
 The Lidar on buoy WS149 stopped working on 26 December 2015, and after a long period of mainly unworkable weather conditions, and some delay due to vessel unavailability, the buoy was recovered for repair on 19 January 2016.
+The root cause of the problem was found and measures were taken to prevent it from happen again.

 The buoy was replaced by the spare buoy WS157 which was deployed at exactly the same position on 12 February 2016.
 These operations were carried out using the Multrasalvor 3.